nixworks/public/news/2006/02/7/index.md

 ##### Mounir El Motassadeq
 ### [ Mounir El Motassadeq, a member of the Hamburg cell led by Mohamed Atta, is ordered an early release by the Federal Constitutional Court of Germany.
 The Berlin court rules there is an absence of proof in the government's case that Motassadeq was informed about the 9-11 terrorist plot. ](/news/2006/02/7/mounir-el-motassadeq-a-member-of-the-hamburg-cell-led-by-mohamed-atta-is-ordered-an-early-release-by-the-federal-constitutional-court-of.md)
-_Context: Mohamed Atta, Mounir El Motassadeq, Federal Constitutional Court of Germany, September 11, 2001 attacks, Hamburg cell_
+_Context: Mohamed Atta, September 11, 2001 attacks, Hamburg cell, Federal Constitutional Court of Germany, Mounir El Motassadeq_

 ##### Scotland
 ### [ Scotland is to follow England into implementing the controversial UK National DNA Database of those arrested, but acquitted or released without charges. ](/news/2006/02/7/scotland-is-to-follow-england-into-implementing-the-controversial-uk-national-dna-database-of-those-arrested-but-acquitted-or-released-wit.md)